FAQs

 Yes, financial assistance is offered to matriculated full-time graduate students.
 Please refer to TCNJ’s Office of Financial Aid for more details and/or consult with a representative in their office for assistance at osfa@tcnj.edu.

-I am unable to take the course I registered/paid for in PAWS.
+I am unable to take the course I registered for/paid for in PAWS.
 What should I do?

 Student Services FAQs